besher20/TaskApp/README.md

 #todoTrello Api
 asp.net core rest api

-pull the project and make build you should install runtime .net core 3.1 and sdk .net core 3.1 you should have visual studio to open project if you dont have visual studio you open Todo Api.exe in application folder "rooot/application folder /{nameProject}.exe" note : in both way you should install : runtime .net core 3.1 sdk .net core 3.1
+#pull the project and make build
+#you should install runtime .net core 3.1
+#and sdk .net core 3.1
+#you should have visual studio to open project